Takao-class cruiser: Battle of Leyte Gulf

 In 1944, all four ships took part in the Battle of the Philippine Sea, where Cruiser Division 4 was part of C Force, composed of the two super battleships Yamato and Musashi, two fast battleships Kongō and Haruna, three light carriers, eight heavy cruisers (including the four Takaos), one light cruiser and seven destroyers.
 The four Takao-class ships were assigned to Vice Admiral Kurita's Center Force for the Battle of Leyte Gulf, or Operation Sho-1 as it was known to the Japanese.
 The ships left Brunei on 22 October 1944 for what would be their last battle.
 On 23 October 1944, while passing through the Palawan Passage, the force was attacked by the submarines USS Darter and USS Dace.
 Darter attacked both Takao and Atago, hitting the former with two and the latter with four torpedoes.
 Atago was mortally damaged and sank rapidly, although Admiral Kurita survived the sinking.
 Takao was severely damaged and was escorted to Singapore by two destroyers, but after her arrival would never sail again.
 Dace sank Maya with a salvo of four torpedoes.

 Chōkai, the last remaining ship of Cruiser Division 4, continued with the main force, pulling through the Battle of the Sibuyan Sea unscathed, before engaging in the later action off Samar.
 Chōkai would engage the American escort carriers, destroyers, and destroyer escorts of Taffy 3.
 During the action, she was engaged by the destroyer escort USS Samuel B Roberts, and was badly damaged by a torpedo hit to her stern.
 However, this did not put her out of action, as she continued to engage the force, firing on the escort carrier USS White Plains and scoring hits, but in turn the flat top hit Chōkai with some five 5-inch (127 mm) shells.
 However, fatal damage occurred when air attacks from USS Kitkun Bay dropped a bomb down the stack, destroying her engine room.
 After her crew was removed, the destroyer Fujinami scuttled Chōkai with torpedo hits.
 Several days later, Fujinami herself was sunk by American carrier aircraft with all hands, including the Chōkai survivors.

 There is some debate as to how Chōkai sank.
 American accounts of the battle often talk about how a shell from White Plains hit the torpedo tubes and detonated them, which was what caused the fatal damage.
-However, Japanese records do not support this, and firmly state she was sunk by ariel bombs.
+However, Japanese records do not support this, and firmly state she was sunk by aerial bombs.
 The question was resolved in 2019 when Chōkai's wreck was found, and a survey shortly afterwards found the torpedo tubes to be completely intact.

 The unrepaired Takao would sit in Singapore until the end of the war.
 With the formal surrender of the Japanese to allied forces, both Takao and the damaged heavy cruiser Myōkō were taken over by British forces.
 On October 29th 1946, Takao was finally expended and sunk as target practice by the light cruiser HMS Newfoundland in the Malacca Strait.